eyamini/Portfolio/The Healthiest/README.md

 ![Images](Images/Picture6.png)

 Restaurants were scored based on how closely their menu items met FDA recommendations for males and females aged (19+).
-Here's how each restaurant scored by gender and age group.
+Here's how each restaurant fared...

 ![Images](Images/Picture7.png)